Demos

 rebuild the cast whenever you like.

-adopt — Drop HELIX into an existing project
+adopt: Drop HELIX into an existing project

 One install, one ask.
 The skill lands; the agent gains the artifact catalog and can scan whatever’s already in the repo.
 No CLI to learn.

-brief — Author the governing artifacts
+brief: Author the governing artifacts

 Vision → PRD → concerns → first feature spec, all populated from HELIX templates by the same skill the agent invokes.
 The brief is what the agent will defend code against on day n.

-align — Detect drift across the artifact graph
+align: Detect drift across the artifact graph

 PRD says one thing; a recent ADR says another.
-The alignment skill walks the graph in authority order and reports an ordered plan to close the gap.
+The helix skill walks the

-evolve — Thread a new requirement through the stack
+evolve: Thread a new requirement through the stack

-concerns — Catch technology drift before it ships
+concerns: Catch technology drift before it ships

 A project declares typescript-bun as its stack concern.
 The agent